- Search The Registry

 Johnson grew up with a strong tradition of support for education.
 Her grandmother was also a teacher with an interest in political philosophy.
 Her father was a school board member in Dakota County.
 At age 13, Johnson distributed Non-Partisan League flyers on her way to and from school.
 She graduated from Hinckley High School and left home at 17 to finish high school through the GED program at the University of Minnesota.

-After a number of years in the workforce, Johnson continued her studies at the University of Wisconsin, using the money she earned from trapping to finance her education there.
+After several years in the workforce, Johnson continued her studies at the University of Wisconsin, using the money she earned from trapping to finance her education.
 For over 30 years, she owned and operated Nellie's Alterations in downtown Minneapolis.
 Johnson's commitment to education continued through her Minnesota Higher Education Board work.

 She had a long and distinguished record of public service in support of the advancement of minority concerns, the rights of workers, and equal opportunities for all people.
 As a leader of organized labor in the 1930s and 1940s, she was the first woman vice-president of the Minnesota Culinary Council and vice-president of Local 665 Hotel and Restaurant Employees Union.
 She was the first Black person elected to citywide office in Minneapolis when she won a seat on the Library Board in 1945.

 She also served on the Minnesota State University Board for eight years and the Minnesota State Colleges and Universities Board of Trustees.
-Johnson was the inspiration for one of the nameless bronze sculptures, titled "Shadow Spirits."
+Johnson inspired one of the nameless bronze sculptures, titled "Shadow Spirits."
 The statues represent individuals who contributed to the development of Minneapolis and are symbolic of persons who disappeared or are omitted from the pages of our history.